 I’ll be honest, I may have practiced how I’d respond when and if the day came when some wonderful gentleman proposed to me.
 I may have practiced a lot.
 I’d try out different lines as I stood in front of my mirror, dreaming of some fairytale proposal.
 If you can imagine a response, I probably acted it out, trying to figure out which one I liked best, which one made the most sense.

 I’d cry.
 I’d wave my hands in front of my face like Sandra Bullock made fun of the beauty contestants in Miss Congeniality.

 I’d pause for dramatic effect and make the guy sweat it out before giving a cool and collected “Sure.”

 After plenty of trial runs and way too many girly movies, I’d decided on exactly what I would say.
 If you know me, you probably know how much I love Pride & Prejudice, the Keira Knightley version (go ahead, gasp).
 I’d watched it so many times that by time I actually read the book, it was a let down.
 Good job, Hollywood.
 In any event, when Mr. Bingley proposes to Jane in the movie, she excitedly but quietly, while holding back tears of joy says, “Yes, a thousand times yes!”
-I was set.
-That was going to be my response when the day came, and I practiced it ad nauseum.

 When the day came and Anthony proposed, my response, naturally, was not at all what I practiced.
 Instead of my cool, calm, and excitedly collected, slightly teary, wispy response, I somehow muttered out “Of course!” in that quiet adoration chapel.
 There were no tears to speak of (they came aplenty later, trust me), only joy, and smiles abounding.
 It wasn’t at all like the movies I watched or the response I’d rehearsed more times than I could count.
 But you know what?
 That’s the way it should be.